jamesb93/bend-nim/README.md

-[]Francesco Cameli](github.com/vitreo12) is a significant contributor, particularly in optimising the code to be fast (from 100ms to less than 5ms!).
+[Francesco Cameli](github.com/vitreo12) is a significant contributor, particularly in optimising the code to be fast (from 100ms to less than 5ms!).
 I'd like to also thank him for his patience and guidance on all things nim.